 Mayfair and St James’s are areas of London that are synonymous with luxury and tradition, whether it’s the old-fashioned grandeur of the Burlington Arcade, the distinguished private art galleries or the allure of the halls of Fortnum & Mason.
 Unsurprisingly, they are also home to some of the capital’s grandest and most famous of hotels.
 There are some fantastic options for a more boutique-style stays too.
 Though smaller in scale they are every bit as luxurious as the larger options.

-Mayfair Boutique Hotels included in this guide:
+The Top 5 Mayfair Boutique Hotels included in this guide are:

 - 45 Park Lane – Park Lane, Mayfair, London W1K 1PN